Hip-hop fashion: Streetwear

-One cannot speak of fashion trends without mentioning the importance of hairstyles, particularly for women.
-In the past few years there has been a resurgence of the asymmetrical hair cut with a contemporary spin.
-Stars such as Rihanna, Cassie and Kelis have all set the new trend of the half-shaven head.

-The reemergence of Adidas track jackets and the use of fashion scarves have been some of the latest trends to hit the hip hop fashion scene.
-Adidas tracksuits are certainly not new to hip hop culture, as they have been around essentially since commercialized hip hop was created, but they have recently once again become popular.
+The resurgence of Adidas track jackets and the incorporation of fashion scarves are some of the latest trends to emerge in hip hop fashion.
+While Adidas tracksuits have been a part of hip hop culture since the commercialization of the genre, they have recently regained popularity.

-Fashion scarves have also become popularized in recent years.
-Kanye West is the most recent artist to launch his own line of products by selling decorative scarves with provocative depictions, named Risque Scarves.

 Skateboarding fashion has been used in the hip hop scene since the early 2010s, including knit caps, bonnets, fitted pants or shorts, Vans, Nike SB (skateboarding), shirts with sleeves and printed Tees (brands like OBEY, Supreme, Stussy, Adidas, Supra, Circa, DC, RDS and Emericas).
-Chris Brown, Tyler The Creator and Lil Wayne wear these in their music videos and concerts.
+Chris Brown, Tyler, the Creator and Lil Wayne wear these in their music videos and concerts.

 The rebirth of the 1990s snapback caps is the most notable sign of the new school throwback image.
 The "new" snapback hype started around mid-2010.
 Around late 2010 and early 2011, the "new" snapback movement exploded.
 Starter Clothing Line manufactured the most sought-after snapbacks in the 1990s, and made its return as the hype for the hats grew.
 Many other well-known hat companies started to sell snapbacks, such as New Era, Mitchell & Ness, Reebok, and Adidas.
 Many notable artists are credited with the comeback of snapbacks by sporting gear from a company named Ti$A VI$ION.
 Chris Brown, Tyga, and Big Sean were among the early supporters of this company since 2010.
 Many urban fashionistas credit Mac Miller, a well-known YouTube MC, with starting the hype with the release of his song entitled "Snap Back", from the mixtape The Jukebox: Prelude to Class Clown, released in June 2009.
 There is controversy as to who started the "new" snapback trend.

-Hip hop fashion through 2011 included snapbacks, sportswear, basketball and skateboarding shoes, hoodies, piercings in one ear or both, leather jackets, sleeveless shirts, polo shirts, saggy pants, bikini tops, crop tops, tube tops, tank tops, factory tracksuits and cropped T-shirts.